KiwiSkunk/APOD/README.md

 Complete rewrite.
 All Mac's should have everything installed and ready to go.
 Just configure apod.jsx to suit your Mac.
 And get an API key from NASA.
 It's free and easy.
+I have included a 'default.jpg' which you can replace with anything you like as long as it is called 'default.jpg' and isn't too big (1-3Mb).

 Configuration